top of page

 Miljenko "Mike" Grgich in a vineyard

-Miljenko “Mike” Grgich, Croatian-born winemaker, often called the “King of Chardonnay” after the famous 1976 Paris Tasting, founded a winery in Trstenik on the Pelješac Peninsula in 1996.
+Miljenko “Mike” Grgich, Croatian-born winemaker, often called the “King of Chardonnay”, founded a winery in Trstenik on the Pelješac Peninsula in 1996

 One of the most fascinating stories connected to Pelješac is that of Miljenko Grgić (Mike Grgich), the Croatian-American winemaker who helped put California wines on the world map.